-- Issuing of a ban from the premises (Art.
-21 para 12 BayHSchG); a) - Claims for restitution against the person concerned, for example for the return of stolen b) scientific material; - Claims for removal and injunctive relief, in particular under copyright law, patent law c) and competition law; - d) Claims for damages by the State of Bavaria, the University of Bayreuth or third parties in the event of personal injury, property damage or the like.
+- a) Issuing of a ban from the premises (Art.
+31 para 12 BayHIG); - Claims for restitution against the person concerned, for example for the return of stolen b) scientific material; - Claims for removal and injunctive relief, in particular under copyright law, patent law c) and competition law; - d) Claims for damages by the State of Bavaria, the University of Bayreuth or third parties in the event of personal injury, property damage or the like.

-4. Claims for repayment under civil or administrative law (e.g. related to scholarships, third-party funding, grants under budgetary law).
+recovery claims under civil law or administrative law (e.g. relating to scholarships, third-4. party funds, budgetary grants).